How To Create Table In Mysql With Primary Key

 CREATE TABLE users( user_id INT AUTO_INCREMENT PRIMARY KEY, username VARCHAR(40), password VARCHAR(255), email VARCHAR(255) );

-table that has the PRIMARY KEY
+This statement creates the roles table that has the PRIMARY KEY constraint as the table constraint:

 Code language: SQL (Structured Query Language) ( sql )